 - The acidic content, antiseptic and antibacterial properties of ACV eliminate the bacteria and prevent the infection from getting chronic.

 - When taken orally, the high pH levels of ACV breakup the mucus and clears the airways.
+Therefore, you can consume apple cider vinegar for stuffy nose problem as well.

 - It contains B1, B2, A, and E, calcium, potassium, magnesium and other nutrients which clear sinus cavities, reduce allergy symptoms, boost immune system and prevent infection.